-Overtime working hours and working hours on holidays should, in aggregate, not exceed 36 hours per week in aggregate.
+Overtime working hours and working hours on holidays should, in aggregate, not exceed 36 hours per week on aggregate.
 Where the employer and the employee agree to make up the remaining hours on other normal working days and the total working hours exceed eight hours per day, the employer should pay remuneration to the daily employee and the hourly employee at a rate of no less than one and a half times of the hourly wage rate on a working day for a number of exceeding working hours.

 There is no mandatory minimum probationary period in Thailand.
 Most employers tend to set the probationary period as 119 days or less because the probationary employee’s employment can be terminated within the probationary period of 119 days without any severance pay.

-A contract of employment expires upon the completion of the period specified in the contract of employment with no requirement for advance notice.
+The contract of employment expires upon completion of the period specified in the contract of employment with no requirement for advance notice.
 Where the period is not specified in the contract of employment, an employer or an employee may terminate the contract by giving advance notice in writing to the other party at or before any due date of wage payment in order to take effect on the following due date of wage payment, with no requirement for advance notice of more than three months.
 The employer should give written notice to the employee and the Labor Inspector in advance prior to the date of suspension of business for not less than three working days.

-An employee who has worked for an uninterrupted period of one year is entitled to annual holidays of not less than six working days in one year, and the employer is obliged to fix the holiday in advance for the employee or as agreed by the employer and employee.
+An employee who has worked for an uninterrupted period of one year is entitled to annual holidays of no less than six working days in one year, and the employer is obliged to fix the holiday in advance for the employee or as agreed by the employer and employee.
 In the following year, the employer may fix annual holidays for the employee of more than six working days.

-A female employee who is pregnant is entitled to maternity leave of not more than 98 days for each pregnancy.
-The days of the maternity leave include days of the check-up and leave during maternity leave.
+A female employee who is pregnant is entitled to maternity leave of no more than 98 days for each pregnancy.
+The days of maternity leave include days of the check-up and leave during maternity leave.
 An employer should pay wages to a female employee for maternity leave equivalent to wages of a working day throughout the leave period, but not exceeding 45 days per year.

 There is no paid paternity leave for employees in the private sector.